MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/availabilityAndPricingDiscovery/MEF W160 - Product Offering Availability and Pricing Discovery API - Developer Guide.md

 available for those products.
-Product Offering Availability and Pricing Discovery are not intended to be used to determine whether the Seller can provide products meeting the Buyers needs at that location/UNI in the first place (i.e. the assumption is that they can), or to compare offerings between different Sellers - since it is not possible to retrieve complete information about, for example, the total cost of a set of related products before ordering some of them.
-The Product Quote mechanism defined in [[MEF80](#8-references)] is more appropriate for that type of use.
+Product Offering Availability and Pricing Discovery are not intended to be used to determine whether the Seller can provide products meeting the Buyers needs at that location/UNI in the first place (i.e. the assumption is that they can) - since it is not possible to retrieve complete information about, for example, the total cost of a set of related products before ordering some of them.
+The Quote mechanism defined in [[MEF80](#8-references)] is more appropriate for that type of use.

 As with any other interaction between a Buyer and Seller, several prerequisites must be fulfilled.
 This is done during onboarding and includes, but is not